testman42/tes3mp-battle-royale/README.md

             local message = "Not a valid command.
 Type /help for more info.\n" tes3mp.SendMessage(pid, color.Error..message..color.Default, false)
         end

+	return true -- default behavior, chat messages should not end
 ```
 and change it to:
 ```